dqops/dqo/docs/examples/data-completeness/detect-empty-or-incomplete-tables.md

 clicking on the **Confirm** button.

 ### Copy the verified profiling check to the monitoring checks
-To start monitoring data quality using newly configured check we need to copy the configuration of the [row_count](../../checks/table/volume/row-count.md) check in the Profiling section to Monitoring checks:
+To start monitoring data quality using a newly configured check we need to copy the configuration of the [row_count](../../checks/table/volume/row-count.md) check in the Profiling section to the Monitoring checks:

 1. Navigate to the **Monitoring checks** section.
 2. Select the table from the tree view on the left.
 3. Click on the **Copy verified profiling checks** tab.
 4. Click the **Apply** button.
-5. Click the **Confirm** button in the popup to run configured check.
+5. Click the **Confirm** button in the popup to run configured checks.

 ![Copy verified profiling checks to monitoring section](https://dqops.com/docs/images/examples/detect-empty-or-incomplete-table-copy-verified-profiling-checks-to-monitoring-section1.png){ loading=lazy; width="1200px" }

 ### Review Table quality status
-After the **Run checks** job finishes, you can review the summary of the identified data quality issues. on the **Table quality status** screen.
+After the **Run checks** job finishes, you can review the summary of the identified data quality issues on the **Table quality status** screen.
 Click on the **Table quality status** tab to navigate to that screen.

 ![Reviewing the data quality health status of tables after using the rule miner](https://dqops.com/docs/images/examples/detect-empty-or-incomplete-table-review-table-quality-status1.png){ loading=lazy; width="1200px" }